 Do not get an education.

 5. Education: Republicans are strongly opposed to learning.
-They generally oppose public education, and specifically oppose anyone learning anything that falls outside of their personal religious beliefs.
-Republicans deny science, despise math, reject facts, alter history, condemn reading and even oppose critical thinking in schools.
+They generally oppose public education, and specifically oppose anyone learning anything that falls outside the established guidelines of their personal religious beliefs.
+Republicans deny science, despise math, reject facts, alter history, condemn reading and even oppose teaching critical thinking in schools.
 Let’s not even discuss sex education.

 While GOP leaders pander to religious extremist’s demands for government enforced and funded religious indoctrination, their reasons for wanting to dumb down the populace are motivated by other factors.
 Promoting the idea that being educated is a bad thing, an anti-God thing, a ‘liberal elite’ thing, makes being uneducated seem appealing, especially to those who are uneducated.

 Most parents hope to see their children do well in school.
-They want their kid to get all A’s, and that includes getting good grades in Science and math.
-They would like to see their kids to develop analytical and critical thinking skills.
+They want their kids to get all A’s, and that includes getting good grades in Science and math.
+They would like to see their kids develop critical thinking skills.
 Parents also want their kids to know about STD’s, where babies come from and how to keep from getting one.
 Ignorance just breeds more Republicans.

 The value of a person is based on the amount of wealth and possessions they own.

 Parents have a hard enough time trying to teach their children that they don’t have to get stuff all the time.
-Thankfully, this stuff phase is one kids usually outgrow with age.
+Thankfully, the “stuff phase” is one kids usually outgrow with age.
 Republicans, on the other hand, really believe whoever has the most toys in the end wins.
 They never got the message, “you can’t take it with you.”

 Don’t give a hoot, go ahead and pollute.